Ali-E-Gokce/flashcard-desktop-background/README.md

 but it can be used for any other purpose as well.
 You can run the code again to refresh the background page without wait.

+add_word.py can be used to add English words to your list of words you want to learn.
+It will provide the meaning and a sample sentence when possible.
+It is called like: python add_word.py word_to_be_added word_to_be_added is optional, and if not given the program will ask you for words in a while loop, which is useful during studying.

 Background.jpeg is a sample backgroun.

 You can make csv file containing words that are difficult to remember,